lightpack/docs/faker.md

 # Faker System

-Lightpack's **Faker** provides a lighweight fake data generator for tests, seeding, and development.
+Lightpack's **Faker** provides a lightweight fake data generator for tests, seeding, and development.

 ---